-- Kings College Chapel – a huge and stunning chapel, with some of the most beautiful ceilings and carvings
+- King’s College Chapel – A huge and stunning chapel with beautiful ceilings and carvings.

 Just to bear in mind that the preferred option for parking in Cambridge is to park and ride.
 Unless your accommodation offers parking as a part of your stay.

 Fancy a quick stop off in a picturesque and historic town?
 Why not take a drive to the cobbled streets of Stamford, the gorgeous Georgian town in Southwest Lincolnshire.
-You may not have heard of the town before, but you’re sure to recognise parts of it, such as Burghley House, it if you’ve seen the films Pride and Prejudice or The Da Vinci Code as it was used as a filming location in both of them.
+You may not have heard of the town before, but you’re sure to recognise parts of it, such as Burghley House, if you’ve seen the films Pride and Prejudice or The Da Vinci Code as it was used as a filming location in both.

-Stamford is the kind of place where you can simply wander; behind every corner and down every alley is more stunning architecture to gaze at.
-The town is incredibly walkable, and has many stunning churches such as St Mary’s Church (12th century) and All Saint’s Church (13th century)
+Stamford is the kind of place where you can simply wander; behind every corner and down every alley is more stunning architecture to see.
+The town is incredibly walkable and has many pretty churches, such as St Mary’s Church (12th century) and All Saint’s Church (13th century).

-Sheffield is one of the greenest cities in the UK, and is right on the doorstep of the Peak District national park.
-The city offers many opportunities for outdoor activites such as hiking, paragliding and rock climbing – whats not to love?
+Sheffield is one of the greenest cities in the UK, and is right on the doorstep of the Peak District National Park.

-If the great outdoors isn’t for you, there are plenty of other things that this city can offer you, as its wide variety of restaurants and bars by the canal where you can sit whatever the weather and take in the scenery!
+If the great outdoors isn’t for you, there are plenty of other things that Sheffield can offer:

 - Sheffield has the largest theatre complex outside London, the two major theatres are the Lyceum Theatre and the Crucible Theatre.

-- The tropical butterfly house is popular with the locals
+- Visit the tropical butterfly house which is popular with the locals.

 - Visit Our Cow Molly which is a working dairy farm and makes delicious icecream.